RishitUmeshPadagatti/Payments-App/README.md

 3. **Set up configuration:**

-   Edit your JWT password and MongoDB connection string in JWT_PASSWORD and DB_CONNECTION_STRING variables respectively
+   Edit your JWT password and MongoDB connection string in JWT_PASSWORD and DB_CONNECTION_STRING variables in `config.js` respectively

 4. **Start the backend server:**